 Roularta Media Group -42.8%

-Only 2% in any one idea
+Only 2% in any one idea and stop loss system

 In summary – your simplest and easiest strategy